 It’s almost tulip time in the Netherlands.

-Feel the bloom around North & south holland
+Feel the bloom in tulip fields around North & South Holland

-The peak of the spring season in Northern Europe brings blue skies, blooms, buds and blossoms.
-In the Netherlands, this means tulips.
-Whether you call them tulips, two-lips, chew-lips, tulipes, tulipaner or tulpen – they will soon be pushing up pretty all over the Netherlands.
+The peak of the spring season in Northern Europe brings blue skies, blooms, buds, and blossoms.
+In the Netherlands, this means Dutch tulips.
+Whether you call them tulips, two-lips, chew-lips, tulipes, tulipaner, or tulpen – they will soon be pushing up pretty all over the Netherlands.
 Between the end of March through mid-May, it is tulpomania further south in the Netherlands.
-And as there are many, many different varieties of tulips; there are as many ways to enjoy them.
+And as there are wide, many different varieties of tulips; there are as many ways to enjoy them.

 While you can explore this region from a base in Amsterdam, we chose to plunk down right in the middle of the Bollenstreek, the Dutch flower bulb region.
 We stayed in darling little Haarlem, cobbled and canaled and café’d, it was the perfect post for our tulip tour.